Backed by 7 evidence-based research studies.

-So you have ozonated magnesium which may help result in a net improvement in gut health when used properly, magnesium oxide, which reduces constipation and may improve bone density, bowel regularity, and improve mood, and add in citric acid for a boost of absorption: I really don’t get where the skeptics criticize this combination.
+So you have ozonated magnesium which may help result in a net improvement in gut health when used properly, magnesium oxide, which reduces constipation and may improve bone density, bowel regularity, and mood, and add in citric acid for a boost of absorption: I really don’t get where the skeptics criticize this combination.

-And, for myself, a thorough review of the research made me confident in proceeding with trying the Oxy Powder product.
+And, for myself, a thorough review of the research made me confident in proceeding with trying the Oxy-Powder product.

 So here is my own personal account.
-Bear in mind, I don’t really ever get constipation, so my experience might be different from the experience of many other people.
+Bear in mind, that I don’t really ever get constipation, so my experience might be different from the experience of many other people.
 I’m about as “regular” as they get so to speak.
 In other words, if anyone is going to get a bad side effect from this, it might be me because I don’t tend to need support in the regularity department.

 Oxy powder side effects

 The only side effects of oxy powder that I could find are loose stools that resolve within a day of discontinuing the product.
 That said, there are a lot of scares about using ozonated products due to the FDA statement claiming that ozone isn’t well enough researched to support the use and that side effects can occur in the respiratory tract.

 Still, the only way these side effects have happened is if ozone is inhaled or injected intravenously, so it seems a bit unfair to make blanket statements against the use of all ozone products.